manGoweb/GithubSelector/README.md

 config.clientId = "<your client id>"
 config.clientSecret = "<your client secret>"

-// Handle some callbacks ... we didn't really want to do this for you ;) selector.didReceiveAuthToken = { token in
-    // Store received oAuth token locally (maybe keychain?)
-}
 selector.logout = {
     // User requested logout, delete locally stored oAuth token (probably from keychain?)
 }